-- (4) Subsection (1), (2) or (3) does not apply if the following 4 requirements are satisfied. - Note: A defendant bears an evidential burden in relation to the matter in subsection (4) (see subsection 13.3(3) of the Criminal Code).
+(4) Subsection (1), (2) or (3) does not apply if the following 4 requirements are satisfied.

+subsection (4) (see subsection 13.3(3) of the Criminal Code).

 Locality notice

 (5) The first requirement is that the person has given the Commission a notice (a locality notice) in writing stating that the person proposes to supply goods or services of that description in that locality on specified terms and conditions (the proposed terms) at a specified price (the proposed price).